 EPA proposed the BPMD for addition to the NPL on April 7, 2016.
 A 68-day public comment period, during which EPA accepted comments from the public on the NPL proposal, closed on June 13, 2016.
 After carefully considering and responding to all comments in a responsiveness summary, EPA officially added the BPMD to the NPL on September 9, 2016.

 In October 2016, the U.S. Forest Service and EPA completed an early action at the Brooklyn Mine in the Mineral Creek Drainage.
 An existing pipeline that drains mining impacted water from the mine adit to a passive treatment trench was cleaned and repaired.
 Due to a blockage in the pipe, 15 gallons per minute of drainage had been flowing across the mine tailings and bypassing the passive treatment system.
 By cleaning out and repairing the pipeline, the flow of drainage across the tailings pile was reduced significantly.
 Additional work inside the adit is planned for a later date.

-The site team, including EPA, U.S. Forest Service, Bureau of Land Management and Colorado Department of Public Health and Environment are conducting a Remedial Investigation/Feasibility Study (RI/FS) at the site.
+The site team, including EPA, U.S. Forest Service, Bureau of Land Management and Colorado Department of Public Health and Environment conducted a Remedial Investigation/Feasibility Study (RI/FS) at the site.
 This includes a Human Health Risk Assessment, Ecological Risk Assessment and a hydrologic study of the Bonita Peak groundwater system.
 These investigations provide information that will be used in determining cleanup options for the site.